 Federal Funding Agencies: Data Management and Sharing Policies

 Curious which United States federal funding agencies require data management and data sharing?
-The California Digital Library has put together a useful summary, complete with direct links to policy and guideline documents.
+Northwestern University has put together a summary of federal funding agencies complete with direct links to policy and guideline documents.